-The few eBook formating tools I’ve posted all share one major flaw.
+The few eBook formatting tools I’ve posted all share one major flaw.
 They can only handle a single file as input.
 This is a problem when you want to run it on all or a number of different eBooks.
 If you are able to use Bash there is a simple way to run any single input command with multiple items.

 This first method gets input from a single directory.
 This method will not go into subdirectories for input.